Useful MECP2 Resources for Researchers

 PMID: 11242118 [PubMed - indexed for MEDLINE]

-This mouse model will be probably available from mid 2002 from the Mutant Mouse Regional Resource Center (MMRRC) Node at the University of California, Davis (UCD). http://www.mmrrc.org/
+This mouse model is available from the Mutant Mouse Regional Resource Center (MMRRC) Node at the University of California, Davis (UCD).

 Shahbazian M, Young J, Yuva-Paylor L, Spencer C, Antalffy B, Noebels J, Armstrong D, Paylor R, Zoghbi H.